ishk23/artistry/README.md

 ## Usage

+### Testing

 Use Ganache to create a local blockchain

-Add a couple of test accounts to MetaMask
+Add a couple of test accounts from the local blockchain to MetaMask

 Run